Master Jun Hong Lu’s

 From taking up the faith to the day a complete enlightenment is attained, this is what’s called a perfection of awakening – a state of ‘unsurpassed and supreme enlightenment’ of Buddhahood.

 To learn Buddhism is to comprehend the truth of the universe and life.
 Upon understanding the workings of the universe, wisdom is gained.

 Practising Buddhism is not simply about wishing for a life of safety and peace or to be blessed with good health.
 Its ultimate objective is to gain great wisdom as it is only by the virtue of wisdom that we can be liberated from our vexations and break through our delusions.

-In fact, birth is the beginning of our vexations, from being ill to facing financial limitations and worrying about our children’s education, etc. These are all real-life issues that can haunt us for the rest of our lives.
+In fact, birth is the beginning of our vexations, from being ill to facing financial distress and worrying about our children’s education and upbringing, etc. These are all real life issues that can haunt us for the rest of our lives.

 The objective of Buddhism studies is to allow us to gain wisdom, eradicate our worries and break through our delusions.
 Buddhist monks and nuns cultivate themselves on withdrawing from all worldly affairs.
-The practice of Guan Yin Citta, on the other hand, allows us to change our life for the better.
+The practice of Guan Yin Citta allows us to change our life for the better.

 Extracted from: Using Ingenious Methods to Help Sentient Beings and Establish Kind Affinities with All – A Collection of Best Discourses by Master Jun Hong Lu (Section four, topic two, The Objective of Buddhism Studies)